jensbrauer/rockpaperscissors/README.md

 - Performance issues caught by lighthouse are unattended to.

 - An unwanted feature is the the next round button rendering weirdly.
   - When clicked, JS function is hiding it by changing element.style.visibility = 'hidden', it does not instantly disappear but fades a little and then instantly disappears.
 With another method, this could probably be solved better.

 ## Deployment

-The finalized version of the website was deployed on GitHub pages, step by step;
+### The finalized version of the website was deployed on GitHub pages.
+- __Step by step:__
   - Navigate to to the github repository 'Settings' tab
   - Select 'Pages' in the left side menu
   - Under "Build and deployment" - "Branch"; Select 'Main' in the 'Select branch' drop-down menu.
   - Click Save

 A green banner displays with a live link when deployment and build is finished.
 This is the live link for the deployed page - https://jensbrauer.github.io/rockpaperscissors/

 ## Credits

-Gareth McGirr mentored this project and provided valuable feedback on graphical design and content.
+__Gareth McGirr__ mentored this project and provided valuable feedback on graphical design and content.

-Arvid Burström helped test this website and provided feedback on how to structure code in game development.
+__Arvid Burström__ helped test this website and provided feedback on how to structure code in game development.

 To better understand the JSHint warning messages on ES6 i read [W3Schools](https://www.w3schools.com/js/js_es6.asp) in order to understand how I wanted to proceed.